 The federal government has its resources.
 Low-income families, senior citizens, and the disabled are eligible for free Internet service or low-cost plans.
 The Federal Communications Commission provides this assistance in collaboration with states and local telecommunication/cable firms to ensure that low-income households have access to communication for a job or school purposes.

-As mentioned above, the Emergency Broadband Benefit Program provides discounts and direct cash assistance to help pay for high-speed Internet connections and devices.
+As mentioned above, the Affordable Connectivity Program provides discounts and direct cash assistance to help pay for high-speed Internet connections and devices.
 Low-income families may be eligible for assistance in purchasing desktop computers, tablets, Chromebooks, and other gadgets.
 There is also help to pay for or give free Internet access, such as cable, wireless, and satellite.

 Lifeline is the principal government Internet access program.
 The federal government will subsidize an Internet connection for a family by covering some or all of the monthly cost.
 In most cases, the household must pay a small monthly charge to participate, but Lifeline may provide the program for free to some homes.

 To use the Internet for free, check out public spaces, such as your local library.
 During operating hours, public libraries around the country provide free wireless Internet access to all guests.
 You will be able to access the Internet by connecting your devices to the library's network.
 Public computers are also available at the library for job seeking, research, and other activities.

 Colleges and universities typically offer an open and secure WiFi network covering the entire campus.
 Anyone can connect to the campus WiFi, and tourists can use the guest WiFi.
 Free WiFi can be accessible in almost any neighborhood and public location.
 Those looking for a free Internet connection can find free wireless hotspots in Starbucks, McDonald's, coffee shops, and airports.